What is the problem? Lack of funding = slow deployment of broadband internet

-High speed internet enables businesses, especially small ones, to remain competitive by reducing transaction costs and allows consumers to benefit from many advanced online services that improve their quality of life.
+High speed internet enables businesses, especially small ones, to remain competitive and allows consumers to benefit from many advanced online services that improve their quality of life.

 However the private sector is reluctant to invest in the deployment of broadband networks because of:

-- High risks: infrastructure deployment outside urban/high income areas by private sector operators or resulting from public-private co-operation, are perceived as higher risk transactions,
+- High risks: infrastructure sharing by private sector operators or resulting from public-private co-operation, are perceived as higher risk transactions,

 - Longer pay back periods,

-- Insufficient experience: promoters may be too small and inexperienced to attract the interest of large financial institutions or to attract cheap financing,
+- Insufficient experience: promoters may be too small and inexperienced to attract the interest of large financial institutions.

 What will the Commission do?